-No excursions of the 1-hour SO_2 and 1-hour NO_2 AAQOs were observed in 2023 at either Station 7C (Fort St. John North Camp C) or Station 12 (Hudson's Hope).
-There were also no observed exceedances of the 1-hour and 8-hour rolling average Pollution Control Objectives (PCO) for CO in 2023 at Station 7C (Fort St. John North Camp C).
-The higher CO values recorded in 2023 compared to previous years are the result of the extensive wildfire smoke, as was also evident in the elevated PM values described in the earlier section.
-The annual average NO_2 and SO_2 concentrations were well below their respective annual AAQOs.
+No excursions of the 1-hour SO_2 and 1-hour NO_2 AAQOs were observed in 2024 at either Station 7C (Fort St. John North Camp C) or Station 12 (Hudson's Hope).
+There were also no observed exceedances of the 1-hour and 8-hour rolling average Pollution Control Objectives (PCO) for CO in 2024 at Station 7C (Fort St. John North Camp C).
+The annual average NO2 and SO2 concentrations were well below their respective annual AAQOs.